Rich & fluffy, coconut cream is my go-to substitute for dairy whipped cream. Use this easy coconut whipped cream recipe to top your favorite treats!

 - 1-2 tablespoons lemon juice, optional, depending on thickness of your cream

-- Scoop the solid coconut cream that has risen to the top of the can, and spoon it into a stand mixer fitted with the whisk attachment.
-Make sure the coconut cream has separated from the coconut water in the can - if it mixes, your coconut cream will not whip.
+- Scoop the coconut solids that have risen to the top of the can, and spoon it into a stand mixer fitted with the whisk attachment.
+Make sure the solids have separated from the coconut water in the can - if it mixes, your coconut cream will not whip.
 Save the leftover coconut water for smoothies.

-- Beat the coconut cream on high speed until it begins to thicken and and peaks form.
+- Beat the on high speed until it begins to thicken and and peaks form.
 Don't over-mix or your cream will soften too much.

 - Add the maple syrup, vanilla, salt, and lemon zest, and mix until combined.
 If your coconut cream is very thick, add 1 to 2 tablespoons lemon juice, if desired.
 If your cream isn't thick enough for the additional liquid, skip the lemon juice.